-The SW Regional and County Open Water Championships originally scheduled to take place at Preston Beach, Weymouth on 6 July 2019 have been postponed.
-Read announcement.
-The alternative date being worked on is 7 September 2019 but not yet confirmed.
-See call for officials.
+The SW Regional and County Open Water Championships 2019 originally scheduled to take place at Preston Beach, Weymouth on 6 July were cancelled.
+Following this announcement of postponement, the Region was subsequently unable to reschedule the event for 2019.
+View notice of cancellation.
 Swimmers from Somerset Clubs were given the opportunity to enter the Midlands Open Water Festival at Holme Pierrepont, Nottingham on 7 July 2019 in their quest for qualification for open water nationals.
 View results.

 View results of the 2018 South West Open Water Championships.

-Swim England is in talks to provide an alternative venue for Swim England Open Water National Age Group Championships 2019 for the event which was to take place on Monday 5 August 2019, The lakes at Rother Valley Country Park are closed due to the discovery of blue-green algae.
-See update.
-The Championships contain races over three distances; 2km, 3km and 5km.
-Age groups 12 and 13 yrs compete over 2km, 14 and 15 yrs compete over 3km, while 16, 17/18 and 19+ yrs complete the 5km course.
-View opportunity to volunteer as Front of House Team Members at the Age Group event.
+The Swim England Open Water National Age Group Championships 2019 was held at Thrybergh Country Park on 5 August 2019 after the lakes at Rother Valley Country Park had been closed due to the discovery of blue-green algae.
+The Championships contained races over three distances; 2km, 3km and 5km.
+Age groups 12 and 13 yrs competed over 2km, 14 and 15 yrs competed over 3km, while 16, 17/18 and 19+ yrs completed the 5km course.
+View results.
+We also published opportunities to volunteer as Front of House Team Members at the Age Group event.

-Swim England Open Water National Masters Championships 2019 will take place on Sunday 1 September 2019, Nene Park, Peterborough.
-The event has races contested over 1.5km and 3km.
+Swim England Open Water National Masters Championships 2019 took place on 1 Sep 2019 at Nene Park, Peterborough.
+View report.
+Races were contested over 1.5km and 3km.
 Most Masters swimmers often enter both distances.
-Entry is also open to Scottish, Welsh and international swimmers, while you can also sign up for temporary membership to compete.
-View opportunity to volunteer as Front of House Team Members at the Masters event.
+Entry was also open to Scottish, Welsh and international swimmers, while you could also sign up for temporary membership to compete.
+We publishef opportunities to volunteer as Front of House Team Members at the Masters event.

-There are opportunities across the UK to officiate at Open Water events.
+There were opportunities across the UK to officiate at Open Water events in 2019.
 View details.

 Video: Profile on two-time 10km open water world champion, and an Olympic silver medallist Keri-Anne Payne (now Keri-Anne Carry) recorded when she was a 2012 Olympic hopeful.
 Taking part in the 10k open water swim, Keri-Anne found herself in possibly one of the most gruelling events in the Games.
 This film by Myles Desenberg is a story about her journey, aspirations, triumphs and dedication.